codeandsons/live-free-or-dy-nasty/docs/league-charter.md

       1. If the manager is not able to find a replacement, the commissioner will find a replacement.
       1. If a replacement is not found during an active week of play, the commissioner will set the team lineup, but will not participate in transactions.
       1. A manager who needs to leave the league must contact the commissioner as soon as possible.
-   1. All payments will be processed via Venmo managed by [Patrick Fitzgerald](commissioner).
+   1. All payments will be processed via Venmo managed by [Patrick Fitzgerald][commissioner].
    1. There is currently no provision requiring advanced buy-in for future seasons.
 2. Payouts:
    1. Regular season winner: $50